Intel® VTune™ Profiler

 Run Memory Access Analysis

-3. In the HOW pane, disable the Analyze OpenMP regions option as it is not required for this application.
+• Disable the Analyze OpenMP regions option.
+This option is not necessary for the matrix application.

 Interpret Memory Access Data

-Switch to the Bottom-up tab to see the exact metrics for the multiply1 function.
+Switch to the Bottom-up pane to see the exact metrics for the multiply1 function.

-The multiply1 function is at the top of the grid with the highest CPU Time and high Memory Bound metric values.
+The multiply1 function is at the top of the grid with the high CPU Time and Memory Bound metric values.
+Expand the multiply1 function to see the collected memory objects.

-A good way to resolve this issue is to apply the loop interchange technique, which, in this case, changes the way the rows and columns of the matrices are addressed in the main loop.
-This way, the inefficient memory access pattern is eliminated, enabling the processor to make better use of the LLC.
+One way to resolve this issue is to apply the Loop Interchange technique.
+In this example, the technique changes the way the rows and columns of the matrices are addressed in the main loop.
+This change eliminates the inefficient memory access pattern and enables the processor to make better use of the LLC.